toddmcbrearty/myvagrant/README.md

 myvagrant
 =========

+**DISCLAIMER
+THIS IS NOT MEANT TO BE USED AS A PRODUCTION SERVER.
+THIS IS FOR LOCAL DEVELOPMENT ONLY.
+I WILL NOT BE RESPONSIBLE FOR ANYTHING THAT GOES WRONG WITH IT.**

 This is my first working vagrant box.
 So I though I would share.
 I am working on learning puppet for my next box then might as well give chef a try after that.